Sepia Photo Restoration

 In-depth guide

-After restoring a sepia photo, you have an optional second step: colorization.
-Our AI colorize feature can transform a restored sepia photo into a full-color image, adding realistic skin tones, clothing colors, and background colors.
-This works especially well on sepia photos because the tonal information is rich and well-preserved.
-You can keep both versions: the warm sepia restoration for its vintage character, and the colorized version for a new perspective on the same moment.
+After restoring, you have an optional second step: colorization.
+Our colorize feature transforms the restored sepia photo into a full-color image with realistic skin tones, clothing, and backgrounds.
+Sepia photos are actually the best candidates for colorization because they retain rich tonal information.
+Many users keep both versions: the warm sepia restoration and the colorized version.

 Expert tips